fx-lange/unity-record-and-repeat/README.md

 ### Plot

 If you want to visualize a whole recording for example, the getter `List<IDataFrame> Recording.DataFrames` allows to work directly with Recordings in custom scripts.
-In this case it is not needed to extend `DataListener`.
+In this case `DataListener` is not needed.

 ```csharp
 foreach (DataFrame frame in recording.DataFrames)